Minimizing Human Intervention in Online Classification: Table of Contents

 Question answering and customer support systems often start with no prior knowledge and must learn to respond to user queries over time.
-This work introduces an online classification problem addressing this challenge.
 Initially, human experts are needed to answer incoming queries, and each answered query is stored to aid future responses.
 However, expert interventions are costly, and the system should minimize unnecessary queries to the expert.
 This raises a fundamental question: {\it How can we design a system that progressively builds competence in answering queries while minimizing reliance on expert interventions?} We address this question in a setting where each query is represented by an embedding, typically produced by a language model.
-We formalize the problem as an online decision-making task, that we call {\it online classification with expert guidance}.
+We formalize this problem as an active learning task.
 At each round $t=1,2,\dots$, an agent observes a query embedding $q_t \in \RR^d$ drawn i.i.d. from an unknown distribution.
 There are $N$ latent answer labels, each corresponding to some unknown region in the embedding space.
-The agent must assign a label to the query.
-She may either predict a label immediately or ask an expert to obtain the true label (incurring a cost).
+The agent must assign a label to the query: she may either predict a label immediately or ask an expert to obtain the true label (incurring a cost).
 Crucially, if the agent guesses on its own, no label is revealed.
-The goal is to devise algorithms that minimize the cumulative cost after $T$ queries, where the costs come from wrongly guessing the label or calling the expert.
+The goal is to devise algorithms that minimize the cumulative cost after $T$ queries, where the cost comes from wrongly guessing the label or calling the expert.
+Our contributions are as follows:

-Besides the introduction of the online classification with expert guidance problem, our contributions are as follows:

 {\bf a.
-Algorithms} We introduce two main algorithms: the Conservative Hull-based Classifier (\vhc) and its generalization, \vht.
+Algorithms} We introduce three algorithms: most importantly, the Conservative Hull-based Classifier (\vhc) and its generalization, \vht.
 Both exploit the geometry of class regions in the embedding space to guide decisions. \vhc\ is conservative and never makes incorrect predictions; \vht\ introduces a tunable threshold that allows for more frequent guessing.
 This threshold controls the trade-off between accuracy and expert use, and is particularly beneficial in high-dimensional spaces such as those defined by LLM embeddings.
+We additionally present a simpler Center-Based Classifier (\extc) that relies on estimates of the class regions centers to make guesses.